damurashov/DeadSimpleTodo/README.md

 # DeadSimpleTodo

 DeadSimpleTodo is a dead-simple terminal todo application.
-If you are a frequent terminal user, it will give you a frictionless experience like the one it gives to me.
+If you are a frequent terminal user, it will give you a frictionless experience like the one it gives me.

 ![Demo](res/demo.gif)